-Welcome to School District # 78, the Fraser Cascades.
-I am excited to welcome you to our district as your Superintendent of Schools.
+Welcome to School District #78.
+I am excited to welcome you to our district as your superintendent of schools.
 Our district has a foundation of healthy relationships, community pride and a caring and compassionate atmosphere.
 As your superintendent, my goal is to work together with our community to support our most valuable resource, our students.

 The Fraser Cascade School District has a rich history of community pride, talented, dedicated and compassionate students and caring parents.
 We are nestled in one of the most beautiful areas of British Columbia.
 It includes Harrison Hot Springs, the District of Kent, including Agassiz.
 It extends up the Fraser River from there to the town of Hope and up the southern section of the Fraser Canyon along Highway 1 to the communities of Yale and Boston Bar.
-The people I have met are proud of their communities and their schools.
-We are honoured to have thirteen bands as part of our School District including:
+The people i have met are proud of their communities and their schools.
+We are honoured to have thirteen bands as part of our school district including:

 - Boothroyd Indian Band

 - Boston Bar First Nations

 - Chawathil First Nations

 - Cheam First Nations

 - Peters Indian Band

 - Seabird Island Indian Band

-- Spuzzum First Nation
+- Spuzzum first Nation

 - Sq'ewa:lxw First Nation

-- Sq'ewlets First Nation
+- Sg'ewlets First nation

 - Sts'ailes

 - Union Bar Band

 - Shwx'owhamel First Nation

 - Yale First Nation

-- Samaqhquam First Nations (Joint School Initiative with the Sea to Sky School District-Q'aLaTKu7eM Community School)
+- Samaqhquam First Nations (Joint School Initiative with the Sea to Sky School District-Q'aLaTku7eM Community School)

 Our district motto is "Everyone Pulling Together to Improve the Achievement of all Learners."
-We hope you will recognize that the tone of our TOC Handbook reflects this belief.
+We hope you will recognize that the tone of our TTOC Handbook reflects this belief.